niraj4u2/junereycasuga.github.io/source/_posts/2014-06-21-wiring-up-a-back-end-to-your-angularjs-app-using-firebase.markdown

 ### Conclusion
 I like how AngularJS works well with Firebase.
 There's more than just creating a CRUD app with AngularJS and Firebase.
 And also, maximize the real-timeness of Firebase.

-If you wish to see a demo, just click here [http://junereycasuga.github.io/angularfirebase](http://junereycasuga.github.io/angularfirebase/).
-You can also see the source code on [https://github.com/junereycasuga/angularfirebase](https://github.com/junereycasuga/angularfirebase).
+If you wish to see a demo, just click [here](http://junereycasuga.github.io/angularfirebase/).
+You can also see the source code on [Github](https://github.com/junereycasuga/angularfirebase).

 Cheerio!